iorchard/burrito_docs/source/install/install_powerflex_already_prepared_nodes.rst

 Each step has a verification process, so be sure to verify before proceeding to the next step.

-Verification processes are skipped in this document.
+Verification processes are not shown in this document.
 See `The Offline Installation` document for a verification process in each step.